bgar324/logit-v2/readme.md

 ---

-*LogIt - Your intelligent fitness companion*
+*log•it! - Your intelligent fitness companion*